shred/flattr4j/README.md

 ## Important Note

-Flattr is currently changing its API.
+Flattr has changed its API.
 Because of that, some of the _flattr4j_ calls are failing or not delivering the expected results any more.
-Sadly there is no up-to-date documentation of the current API, or about their general plans for a future API.

-Are you getting a "_Received fatal alert: handshake failure_" exception?
-Try the latest OpenJDK version, or use Oracle Java.
+## Discontinued

+Due to the lack of documentation, and no prospect of getting further help from Flattr, I decided to discontinue this project.
+I will not add functionalities or fix bugs any more.
+However, I will still accept pull requests, and publish updates when necessary.

 ## Features